R. Brandon Sprague

 3883 Howard Hughes Parkway, Suite 650, Las Vegas, NV 89169

 When Pinnacle Entertainment merged with Ameristar Casinos, it selected Gensler to design offices that encouraged flexibility and teamwork that is vital to the company’s bottom line.
 For the project, Gensler centralized the corporate headquarters that had existed in many buildings into one.
-The new offices allow a variety of work settings: private offices down the perimeter with relaxed and private areas for individual study or open spaces for collaboration.
-The design is modern and sleek.
-Also anchored in Vegas is Allegiant Airlines, which had to expand its Summerlin facilities to house a growing staff.
-Allegiant, too, wanted a community-driven work environment.
+The new modern and sleek offices allow a variety of work settings: private offices down the perimeter with relaxed and private areas for individual study or open spaces for collaboration.
+Also anchored in Las Vegas is Allegiant Airlines, which had to expand its Summerlin facilities to house a growing staff.
 Gensler consolidated the offices into three buildings, designed workstations with lower partitions, and reduced the number of private offices.
 There is also a courtyard with canopies for the company’s social gatherings.

 About Novus Architecture

-The current principal and founder of NOVUS, Dwayne R. Eshenbaugh, is a veteran of the US Air Force and serves on the AIA Las Vegas Board of Directors.
+An 11-year old full-service design firm known for having a portfolio of over 200 completed projects, Novus Architecture works on commercial, higher education, hospitality, and public works.
+In 2016, this firm was recognized by NWH as the Top Design Firm.
+The current principal and founder of Novus Architecture, Dwayne R. Eshenbaugh, is a veteran of the US Air Force and serves on the AIA Las Vegas Board of Directors.
 Eshenbaugh’s success in architecture began long before he founded this firm in 2009.
 It started when he was earning his bachelor’s at the University of Nevada, Las Vegas.
-He was president of the AIA Student Chapter at the school and then was awarded a Citation in The Leading Edge Design Competition by the Southern California Edison.
-There was much the same in graduate school at the University of Arizona, where he received the Daryl B. Dobras Award for Outstanding Graduate Student in 1997.
+He was president of the AIA Student Chapter at the school and then was awarded a Citation in The Leading Edge Design Competition by Southern California Edison.
 Eshenbaugh’s team is just as impressive.
 Marco Gonzalez, Associate AIA, NCARB, is senior project manager at Novus.
-Gonzalez earned his bachelor’s and master’s at Texas Tech University, then worked as an intern at the prestigious Dekker Perich Sabatini.
-In 2016, Novus was recognized as the Top Design Firm by the NEWH.
-In addition to office architecture, the firm handles projects in hospitality, healthcare, commercial, and education sectors.
+Gonzalez earned his bachelor’s and master’s at Texas Tech University before working as an intern at the prestigious Dekker Perich Sabatini.

-Lik USA, founded by the Australian artist who operates art galleries, selected Novus to build its 10k-square-foot corporate headquarters on West Badura Avenue.
-The project, which was completed in 2014, required turning warehouse space into an open, contemporary office plan and enjoyable work environment.
+Lik USA, founded by the Australian artist who operates art galleries, selected Novus to build its 10,000 square-foot corporate headquarters on West Badura Avenue.
+Completed in 2014, this project required turning warehouse space into an open, contemporary office plan and an enjoyable work environment.
 Another corporate headquarters project by Novus was for Energy Inspectors, a company that has served the construction and homebuilding industries as an energy consultant since 1996.
 The structure is on South Miller Lane.
 The project involved testing laboratories, training rooms, and office interiors.
-Novus created an open interior: ceilings are high and windows can open.
+Novus Architecture created an open interior: ceilings are high and windows can open.
 It achieved the goal of net-zero energy.
-Not only was energy consumption reduced to 48 percent, but water consumption was cut in half.
-The U.S. Green Building Council gave the project LEED Gold Certification.
-It was completed in 2015.
+Not only was energy consumption reduced to 48%, but water consumption was cut in half.
+The U.S. Green Building Council (USGBC) gave the project LEED Gold Certification.

 AIA Achievment Award,